inversify/InversifyJS/README.md

 page in the wiki and the [Basic example](https://github.com/inversify/inversify-basic-example) to learn more.

 ## The Basics
-Let’s take a look to the basic usage and APIs of InversifyJS with TypeScript:
+Let’s take a look at the basic usage and APIs of InversifyJS with TypeScript:

 ### Step 1: Declare your interfaces and types